williamcotton.com

 It looks like this:

 Each step in the pipeline is executed by dedicated middleware.
 Middleware are shared objects that are dynamically loaded when the application launches.
-Generally speaking, each step in the middleware takes in a Jansson JSON object, does some work, and returns another JSON object.
-In the above case this middleware is jq, itself a DSL for building and transforming JSON objects.
-It's embeddable and able to be precompiled.
+Generally speaking, each step in the middleware takes in a JSON object, does some work, and returns another JSON object.
+In the above case the pipeline has middleware for jq, itself a DSL for building and transforming JSON objects, and handlebars, a templating language.

 The first step in a pipeline is passed a request object with common HTTP request data like params and query objects.